simplifylearning101/dsa_with_cpp/week0/README.md

 ### Project Time
 Form a group of 3-4 people.
 Choose one [project from the list](https://github.com/simplifylearning101/dsa_with_cpp/blob/main/week0/projects/README.md) and implement it.
 You should be able to walk thru the code.

+You will find the solution in the solutions folder inside.
+DO NOT use it.
+Refer it only if you are stuck.